-The school uses Arbor to keep attendance registers to ensure they are as accurate as possible and can be easily analysed and shared with the appropriate authorities.
+The school uses ARBOR name of electronic management information system to keep attendance registers to ensure they are as accurate as possible and can be easily analysed and shared with the appropriate authorities.

 Designated staff members will take the attendance register at the start of each school day and at the start of the afternoon session.
 This register will record whether pupils are: